7th August 2019

 A minimum of 30 minutes moderate exercise/activity 4/5 days a week have been proven to provide the following benefits*;

-It is important for cancer patients and survivors to maintain a basic level of fitness throughout their ‘cancer journey’ and beyond.
+It is important for people living with and beyond cancer to maintain a basic level of fitness throughout their ‘cancer journey’ and beyond.

 Here are seven key benefits of cycling for the general population.
-ALL of these benefits apply to people surviving cancer;
+ALL of these benefits apply to people living with and beyond cancer;

 1. Cycling is good for your heart: Riding a bike makes your heart stronger and has been shown to reduce the risk of coronary disease.